KrithikaKannan17/GenMate/README.md

 💻 **About**

-GenConnect fosters intergenerational connections by creating a structured and secure platform for mentorship, companionship, and skill-sharing.
+GenMate fosters intergenerational connections by creating a structured and secure platform for mentorship, companionship, and skill-sharing.